vitwit/zk-multisig/simapp/gnarkcli/README.md

 The 0 is the sequence number, and should be incremented if you do subsequent txs.
 Everything else is hardcoded in the `cli.go` file.
-This command will write a signed version of the tx to `signed.json`.
+This command will write a signed version of the tx to `signed.json` (it will also dump it to your screen).
 Check out the large pubkey and signature in that tx!

 Finally we can broadcast the tx: